ale-nsa-team/OmniVista-Smart-Tool/README.md

 - hash (corresponds to the password required for dangerous operations, such as reboot switch and factory default)
 - switches (list of switch IP addresses the user has connected to, presented as a drop-down in the log-in screen) There is a hardcoded password in class Data/Constants.cs (DEFAULT_PASS_CODE) that can be used for the first time the password is requested.
 The user may change that, by selecting the Change Password option, in the password dialog.
-One the password is changed, the built in password is no longer accepted.
+Once the password is changed, the built in password is no longer accepted.
 The user needs to delete the app.cfg file to reactivate the built in password.